 - Every year until the 31st May, you will need to do your tax return (Steuererklärung) and communicates how much in total you earned during last year, this can be done in minutes if things are kept clean, not hours.

 - You can account for all small expenses you had during the year, which will add up to a lot to reduce your taxable income for your tax return to.
 This requires properly recording and filing each bill you received, physical or not.

 For this, a simple excel sheet will do if you have patience and you are rigorous.
 This page has a pretty neat Excel template (especially for Gewerbetreibende).
 This involves a manual entry for each item in a table divided by month.
 It’s also hard to keep a copy of each bill when you have expenses.

 However it doesn’t have to be that way.
 Nowadays, there are free or reasonably priced apps that allow to keep control of all movements during the year and facilitate the work of a Steuerberater if you have one.
-This is a little selection of bookkeeping software for freelancers in Germany:
+I’ve written a detailed guide on what to expect from a good accounting software for freelancers in Germany here.

 - Lexware: Consistently awarded by “Praxis Tests”, trusted by Steuerberatern and used by thousands of small business owners and freelancers.
 It is a reference in Germany and covers all of your accounting, invoicing and tax returning.
 (From 10€ per month – Interface in German only).

 Remember if you pick one of the paid options: this would count as an expense you can put it off in taxes too!
 It’s money well invested.